dcbau/FreeGrid/README.md

 1. Perform a center measurement with a reference microphone.
 Place the microphone where the head center will be during the measurements and connect the microphone to the left input (Ch1) of your audio interface.
 2. Place the in-ear microphones in the ear canals and connect them to the left / right input of your audio interface (Ch1/Ch2).
 Set adequate levels for the output and input of the audio interface (see [notes on measurement setup](resources/doc/measurement-setup-notes.md) for help)
-3. Run some measurements.
+3. Perform measurements.
 It is best to activate the _Auto Measurement Mode_, where a measurement is triggered when the head is still for 2 seconds.
 During the measurement, keep your head still for the entire time (even after the sweep is finished) until you hear the sound for a successfull measurement.
    > A good starting point is to perform around 30 measurements for a full spherical coverage.
 This should take around 5 minutes.

    You can pause the automatic measurement at any time to have a look at the measurements already done in the `Data List` tab.
 There, you can also delete erroneous measurements.
 The source positions of the measurements will also be shown in the virtual speaker position display.